ahicks92/fastnet/specification.md

 - begin waiting for either the connect packet or the abort packet with a timeout of 5000 MS.  If the transport is unreliable, the client must resend the connection request packet every 200 MS during this process; otherwise, it must not.

 If the client receives the connect packet, it must parse the connection id, notify the application that the connection has been established, and begin processing packets.
-The client must disregard all other packets until it manages to receive the connect packet.
+The client must disregard all other packets including queries until it manages to receive the connect packet.

 If the client receives the abort packet, it must report the error string.